rohit-khokle/rohit-khokle/README.md

   <tr>
     <td> <h3> 👨🏻‍ &nbsp;About Me </h3>

+- &nbsp;Currently working as a Full Stack Engineer II at MathWorks.

 - &nbsp;Graduate student at Northeastern University with a master’s degree in Information Systems, having a passion for the Software Development and Web Technologies